puavous/browser1k/a23entry/readme.txt

 I guess the show needs a lot of processing power.
 I'm developing on a pretty heavy duty laptop and haven't benchmarked slower machines.
 Slowdown and audio crackling is quite likely on lighter equipment.

-Actually, 2 hours before the compo deadline I realize that Chrome and Edge will hick-up at one point if I view a downloaded version.
-I hope that the compo version at Assembly can be recorded for example using the Chrome invocation above if other methods would glitch..